Dyslipidemia clinical trials at UCSF

 2 in progress, 1 open to eligible people

-open to eligible people ages 21 years and up
+open to eligible people ages 40 years and up

-Sorry, in progress, not accepting new patients
+Sorry, not yet accepting patients

 This is a randomized placebo-controlled study in treated and suppressed HIV-infected individuals aged ≥40 years with either known CVD or 1 CVD risk factor to study the effect of Bempedoic acid (BA) on safety, arterial inflammation as assessed by FDG-PET/CT, lipids, inflammation, immune activation, cardiometabolic indices, and non-calcified plaque (NCP) in the coronary arteries (assessed by coronary CT angiography, CCTA).
 This trial will be enrolled at UCSF, UCLA, and University of Utah; collaborators at Massachusetts General Hospital (MGH) will serve as the core facility for imaging.